mlachowicz/mlachowicz.github.io/index.md

 ---
 layout: home
 ---
-# About Theme
+# About

-This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).

-To learn how to install and use this theme check out the [installation guide](http://taylantatli.me/Halve/halve-theme/) for more information.

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
+I'm just yet another IT professional who loves to explore new concepts and technologies.
+I don’t know all the answers, but I'm agile and quite proficient in working out how to find out the solutions.

+This place is my personal sketchbook for taking notes.
+For anyone who can find this useful...